 - declared unconstitutional the presence in the governing bodies of the Foundations of representatives from Regions, Provinces, Municipalities, metropolitan Cities (i.e. entities other than the State as per article 114 of the Constitution);

-- ruled that, on the contrary, there should rather be a prevalence of qualified representatives coming from local, public and private communities;
+- ruled that, on the contrary, there should be, instead, a prevalence of qualified representatives coming from local, public and private communities;

 - defined the concept of joint control by different Foundations with equity investments in the same bank, indicating that such joint control indeed exists only if such Foundations have entered into a verifiable shareholder agreement;

-In the banks the Foundations exercise the economic and administrative rights of share holders as ordained by the Civil Code.
+In the banks the Foundations exercise the economic and administrative rights of share-holders as ordained by the Civil Code.
 They have no agreements with the unions and no representative of the Foundations can be nominated for a position on any of the controlling bodies of the banks nor on those of their competitors.
-In the banks the Foundations exercise the economic and administrative rights of share holders as ordained by the Civil Code.
+In the banks the Foundations exercise the economic and administrative rights of share-holders as ordained by the Civil Code.
 They have no agreements with the unions and no representative of the Foundations can be nominated for a position on any of the controlling bodies of the banks nor on those of their competitors.
-The law in force at present3 actually ordains a total incompatibility between the administration of the Foundations and that of the banks
+The law in force at present actually ordains a total incompatibility between the administration of the Foundations and that of the banks.

 Furthermore, since 2012, with the "Liberalisation Decree" (law-decree 24 January 2014 no.1.in co-ordination with the law of conversion 24 March 2012 no.27, contained "Urgent regulation for competition, development of the infrastructure and competitiveness.") launched by the Monti government, the law introduced an incompatibility also between the roles of the various organs of the Foundations and those of the "management, surveillance, controlling/directing organs of any society in competition with the spun-off banks or any part of their groups."
 The Foundations of banking origin follow this legislative direction rigorously, applying the prohibition on interlocking directorates as outlined in the criteria defined by the Bank of Italy and Consob for banking establishments ( Article 36 of Legislative Decree no.201/2011).